hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## SSD memory cell clearing

 This step is not at all essential to installing Slackware, but it is something I always do out of habit.
-The tl;dr of SSD memory cell clearing is that it could reset any slow down in SSD write speeds by returning it to factory defaults:
+The tl;dr of SSD memory cell clearing is that it could reset any slow down in SSD write speeds by returning it to factory defaults (this blanks the disk):

 ```
 echo -n "mem" > /sys/power/state # suspend to RAM to unfreeze security